Polygon-Academy/Decentralized-University/Manuals/How_to_Join_University_DAO.md

     ```bash
     git commit -m "Add 'University Name - Your club name' to Universities List"
     ```
-5. Contact seongjinwoo@outlook.com via email to let the admin knows that your association/club would like to join this community.
+5. Contact DecentralizeUni@gmail.com via email to let the admin knows that your association/club would like to join this community.
 School emails are preferred for contacts.

-### Reminder
+##### Reminder

 > 1. keep in mind that only 5 logos per row, so if the latest row is full, please add another row to append your logo.
 > 2. The logo should be in Square Dimentions.

 <br/>

-## As a **Individual Scholars/Instructors**
+## 2. As a **Individual Scholars/Instructors**

-This procedure is available for contributor who already contributed.
+### Requirements:

+- Your amazing work has been merged into repo after pull requests.

+### Procedure:

 1. Fork this Repo
 2. Add your Name to the contributor list with your social profile link available, in `Contributors.md` file: